 Many of the processes and procedures involved in licensing applications are carried out to guard against Serious Organised Crime Groups (SOCG) infiltrating the licensed trade in any way.
+There are a number of these groups operating within Moray, of whom Police Scotland continually monitor, disrupt and take enforcement action against.
 This scrutiny is further enhanced with the nation-wide InnKeeper system.
 This database contains details of all liquor and civic licences for every Division in Scotland, and enhances our information sharing in respect of premises and people in the licensed trade as they move about the country and work in multiple venues.